mbapple/waypoints/README.md

 - [ ] Figure out how to backup database
 - [ ] Organize page files
 - [ ] Pull out redundant functions into separate file
+- [ ] Add ability to customize style and light/dark mode